The great investing myth (4): Dividends matter 💰

 A dividend trap is a stock that pays a (high) dividend yield but does so at the expense of its long-term health.
 These companies are often in decline, and they may be using the dividend to attract investors while masking their problems.
 The financial health is not able to sustain the dividend payouts over the long term.

-As discussed earlier, companies do hoard cash as they want to reinvest to grow, a buffer for rainy days and the right opportunities for acquisitions.
-When a company pays a dividend, it has less capital to reinvest.
-Dividends are leakage; an expensive luxury for shareholders.
-The company could have grown faster and better by having more capital and not declaring dividends.
-Hence, when the company keeps (a) growing revenue and free cash flow and (b) can reinvest that money at a high rate consistently (high ROIC above its WACC) over a long period, it can grow much faster.
-We have to trust the companies that they can maximise returns with the cash position for shareholders and keep growing.
+When the company (a) keeps growing revenue and free cash flow and (b) can reinvest its capital consistently at a high rate (high ROIC above its WACC) over a long period, it can grow much faster; generating better returns to shareholders in the longer term.
+We have to trust the companies to continue to maximise returns with the cash position for shareholders and keep growing.
+Let them invest and compound the capital to grow.
 Many companies have been growing very well; multi-baggers and they give little or no dividends.

 Session 24: Dividend Closure and First Steps on Valuation